codefori/vscode-ibmi/docs/README.md

 The user can also defined Actions that are for the 'file' (local) type to run the deploy before running the Action.

-### 3. Workspace Actions
+### 3. Workspace Actions (deploy & build)

 Similar to other repository settings, users can now store Actions as part of the Workspace.
 Users can now create `.vscode/actions.json` inside of your Workspace, and can contain Actions that are specific to that Workspace.
 That configuration file should also be checked into git for that application.

 Here is an example `actions.json` setup, which requires deployment to happen before triggering BoB.
 VS Code will prompt content assist when working with `actions.json`.
+You could replace BoB with any build system here (e.g. make, or perhaps a vendor-specific tool.).

 ```json
 [